 The Tommy Flowers SCITT offers a wide range of courses, each of which attracts different bursaries, scholarships, grants or salaries.
 Please explore the tabs on this page or look on the Get Into Teaching website.

-Tuition fees (for all of our non-salaried courses) are £9250.
+Tuition fees for all of our full-time courses are £9250.
+For details of the fees for our Assessment Only programme, please visit the Assessment Only page.
 Trainees are eligible for a wide range of financial support:

 Tuition fee loans

 You can either pay for your fees out of private finance, or apply for a student loan from the Student Loans Company.

 Depending on your personal financial circumstances, you may also be eligible for a maintenance loan to contribute towards your costs of living.
 This is means-tested and will be completely individualised to each applicant.
 This is paid termly, at the start of each term, by the Student Loans Company.